qrtl/mi7-custom/account_tax_round_down/readme/DESCRIPTION.rst

 This module does the following:

-- Provides the function of rounding down the tax amount in the invoice.
+* Provides the function of rounding down the tax amount in the invoice, covering:

-_need_tax_round_down() method can be extended in another module in case there is a need of applying the round-down based on certain conditions.
+  * the total presentation in invoice form/print
+  * the tax amount calculation of account move line

+Note that, due to the structure of compute_all() method, the round-down does not work perfectly in case the document involves multiple taxes with different price_include settings (which is not expected to happen under normal circumstances in the Japanese business environment).

 Background:
 -----------